hakanolgun/notes-from-books/Software/react_dev.md

 You might expect the state to reset when you tick checkbox, but it doesn’t!
 This is because both of these <Counter /> tags are rendered at the same position.
 React doesn’t know where you place the conditions in your function.
 All it “sees” is the tree you return.

-In both cases, the App component returns a <div> with <Counter /> as a first child.
+In both cases, the App component returns a `<div>` with `<Counter />` as a first child.
 To React, these two counters have the same “address”: the first child of the first child of the root.
 This is how React matches them up between the previous and next renders, regardless of how you structure your logic.

 Also, when you render a different component in the same position, it resets the state of its entire subtree.
 To see how this works, increment the counter and then tick the checkbox:

-Option 2: Resetting state with a key
 There is also another, more generic, way to reset a component’s state.
 You might have seen keys when rendering lists.
 Keys aren’t just for lists!
 You can use keys to make React distinguish between any components.
 By default, React uses order within the parent (“first counter”, “second counter”) to discern between components.
 But keys let you tell React that this is not just a first counter, or a second counter, but a specific counter—for example, Taylor’s counter.
 This way, React will know Taylor’s counter wherever it appears in the tree!

 Specifying a key tells React to use the key itself as part of the position, instead of their order within the parent.
 This is why, even though you render them in the same place in JSX, React sees them as two different counters, and so they will never share state.
 Every time a counter appears on the screen, its state is created.
 Every time it is removed, its state is destroyed.
 Toggling between them resets their state over and over.